TommySharpNZ/haven/README.md

 ## Theming

-Colors are defined as named tokens in the `theme.colors` block.
+Common colors are defined as named tokens in the `theme.colors` block.
 Any widget property that accepts a color can use either a token name (`"primary"`) or a literal hex value (`"#8ADF45"`).
 Tokens are resolved at render time.

 **Default tokens:**